michaelgalperin/git_website_old/famreunion.md

 ### Family Reunion, March 2018
 Family Reunion has grown from a house party in my basement to a full-fledged event, hosted at a venue (with posters!).
-The latest one was in March 2018 at the Co-Prosperity Sphere, an art gallery and community space in the Bridgeport neighborhood of Chicago.
+The latest one was in March 2018 at the [Co-Prosperity Sphere](http://www.coprosperity.org/), an art gallery and community space in the Bridgeport neighborhood of Chicago.

-The musicians were:

 Becca Baruc made an incredible poster for the event, for which she literally ***drew*** all of us by hand.
 And Nathan Mansakahn took some amazing photos.
 Here are some of them: